datanav/docs/configuration.rst

    * - ``pool_timeout``
      - Integer
-     - The number of seconds to wait before a idle connection is terminated
+     - The number of seconds to wait before giving up on getting a connection from the connection pool.
      - 30
      -